 Initial training is intense and thorough and includes theoretical lectures as well as practical exercises.
 Firefighters are expected to undertake a continuous programme of training and take responsibility for developing their own skills and ensuring that they stay fit, as the work can be both physically and mentally demanding.
 You can find out more about what the job involves in this film and there is further information on this

-Recruitment and selection will involve progression through a number of stages including physical tests; psychological tests; interview; application form; medical assessment.
+Recruitment and selection will involve progression through a number of stages including practical tests; online tests; interview; application form; medical assessment.
 You can find out more about the process